gregnz/stocks/NTNX.md

 |  5 | 2017Q3    | 61%            | -17%           | -22%        |
 |  6 | 2017Q4    | 62%            | -17%           | -22%        |
 |  7 | 2018Q1    | 67%            | -25%           | -30%        |

+Gross margins are improving, as would be expected as they move away from the low margin hardware business.

 ### Free cash flow